sh224wg/L2/reflektion.md

 Struggling with function length, book states it should be up to 3 lines but mine are 10 t0 15.

+in index for the run function the repetition of console.log is repeated for 9 lines in order to cover the seperate sections for the scraping.
+This is too long than is wanted in clean code.

 reflection 4

 reflection 5